Halloween (2018 film): Plot

-When Ray goes outside to greet who he believes are the two officers, Michael strangles him to death.
-Laurie manages to get Karen to safety before she engages in a showdown with Michael.
-Laurie severely injures Michael, but he stabs her in the abdomen and pushes her over a balcony.
-When Michael goes to check Laurie's body, he finds it missing, reminiscent of their first encounter decades earlier.
-Karen pretends to break down in tears and calls out for her mother, luring Michael and allowing her to shoot him in the jaw.
-Laurie suddenly reappears and attacks Michael, trapping him inside the safe room with Karen and Allyson's help.
-The trio sets the house ablaze, and Laurie says goodbye to Michael before she begins to faint and lets her daughter and granddaughter quickly hitchhike a passerby vehicle to take her to the hospital.
-A final shot of the burning basement is shown, with Michael nowhere in sight.
+In Michael's showdown with Laurie, he stabs her and pushes her over a balcony.
+When he goes to check her body, he finds it missing, reminiscent of their first encounter decades earlier.
+Karen shoots him in the cheek before Laurie traps him inside the safe room with Karen and Allyson's help.
+The trio sets the house ablaze, and Laurie says goodbye to Michael before she faints.
+As her family takes her to the hospital, a final shot of the burning basement is shown, with Michael nowhere in sight.
 In a post-credits scene, Michael's breathing is heard, indicating that he has survived.

 Cast

-In addition, P. J. Soles, who played Lynda Van Der Klok in the original 1978 film, has an off-screen voice cameo as Allyson's English teacher, Mrs. Van Der Klok.
+In addition, P. J. Soles, who played Lynda Van Der Klok in the original 1978 film, has an off-screen voice cameo as Allyson's English teacher.